mojaloop/documentation/discussions/workbench.md

 # Mojaloop Lab/Workbench Discussion

-This discussion aims to lay out the case and align the community around an implementation of a Mojaloop of a Mojaloop Learning Environment
+___Goal:__ This discussion document aims to lay out the case and align the community around the development of an educational Mojaloop Lab environment._

 ## Goals for the PI8 Convening: